 Consider working with a Nutritionist who specializes in PCOS.
 You can get a personalized diet plan to improve your health conditions or reduce your body weight.

 It would be great to get your blood tests done at least once a year.
-You check your hormone profile including luteinizing hormone (LH) and Follicle Stimulating Hormone (FSH).
+Check your hormone profile including luteinizing hormone (LH) and Follicle follicle-stimulating hormone (FSH).

 FAQs

-PCOS is a hormonal issue, in women of child-bearing age.
+PCOS is a hormonal issue, in women of childbearing age.
 More amount of male hormone is produced.
-This can cause various symptoms in these women like excess facial hair growth.
+This can cause various symptoms in these women like excess facial hair growth (hirsutism), acne, irregular periods, male pattern baldness, skin tags and more.
 Polycystic ovaries mean many small cysts in the ovaries, which can be seen during an ultrasound.

 2. How does PCOS affect weight?